kaispeidel/genAI_groupWork/README.md

 # genAI_groupWork
-group work repositor for my gen AI project for Ai for Business
+group work repository for my gen AI project for Ai for Business:

+This Repository Constists of: